Amanullah-Sarker/Todo/README.md

 # Todo
 This project is as an Assesment of Hishabee Technologies Limited.
-This is a simple Todo App. where user can add there todo.
-Can edit or delete also.
+This is a simple Todo App.

+# Feature:-
+# 1. Add Todo.
+# 2. Edit Todo.
+# 3. Delete Todo.

 # Technology used:-
 # 1. MVVM Architecture.